devopsdays/devopsdays-theme/README.md

 # devopsdays-theme
 devopsdays-theme is the Hugo theme for the [DevOpsDays](https://www.devopsdays.org) website.

+# Testing the New Theme
+While we are in development, your help is appreciated in identifying outstanding issues or defects.
+Please browse through the example site at https://dev.devopsdays.org, and if you idenfity something that is broken or missing, please [log an issue](https://github.com/devopsdays/devopsdays-theme/issues).
+We may mark it as a duplicate, etc, but log anything you find that seems wrong or broken.

 # Theme Layout
 Bear in mind that this theme lives in a separate repo from the main [devopsdays-web repo](https://github.com/devopsdays/devopsdays-web).
 No changes should be made to the `themes/devopsdays-theme` directory in `devopsdays-web`.
 If changes need to be made to the theme, they should be made in this repo, and a new version released, and the theme installed into `devopsdays-web`.